Rio de Janeiro’s Little Africa: A Black History Tour through Gamboa

 I am a certified tour guide and founder of Rio Encantos travel agency.
 I have been promoting the African Legacy experiences in Rio de Janeiro since 2013.

-I graduated in Arts Education at the Federal University of Espírito Santo and I hold a Master’s degree in Community Arts Management, at the University of Oregon.
+I graduated in Community Arts Education at the Federal University of Espírito Santo and I hold a Master’s degree in Community Arts Management, at the University of Oregon in US.

 How VoiceMap Works